Amusement park: Modern amusement parks

 The first permanent enclosed entertainment area, regulated by a single company, was founded in Coney Island in 1895: Sea Lion Park at Coney Island in Brooklyn.
 This park was one of the first to charge admission fee to get into the park in addition to sell tickets for rides within the park.

-In 1897, Sea Lion Park was joined by Steeplechase Park, the first of three major amusement parks that would open in the Coney Island area.
+In 1897, Sea Lion Park was joined by Steeplechase Park, the first of three major amusement parks that opened in the Coney Island area.
 George Tilyou designed the park to provide thrills and entertainment.
 The combination of the nearby population center of New York City and the ease of access to the area made Coney Island the embodiment of the American amusement park.
 Coney Island also featured Luna Park (1903) and Dreamland (1904).
 Coney Island was a huge success and by the year 1910 attendance on days could reach a million people.
 Fueled by the efforts of Frederick Ingersoll who borrowed the name, other "Luna Parks" were quickly erected worldwide and opened to rave reviews.

-The first amusement park in England was opened in 1896 - the Blackpool Pleasure Beach by W. G. Bean.
+The first amusement park in England, Blackpool Pleasure Beach, opened in 1896, developed by W. G. Bean.
 In 1904, Sir Hiram Maxim's Captive Flying Machine was introduced; he had designed an early aircraft powered by steam engines that had been unsuccessful and instead opened up a pleasure ride of flying carriages that revolved around a central pylon.
 Other rides included the 'Grotto' (a fantasy ride), 'River Caves' (a scenic railway), water chutes and a tobogganing tower.

 Fire was a constant threat in those days, as much of the construction within the amusement parks of the era was wooden.
 In 1911, Dreamland was the first Coney Island amusement park to completely burn down; in 1944, Luna Park also burned to the ground.
 Most of Ingersoll's Luna Parks were similarly destroyed, usually by arson, before his death in 1927.